 Clicks farms are comprised of low-paid workers whose job is to click on ads for click fraudsters (or click farmers).
-Clicks on the ad increase the CTR money but the money goes to the fraudsters.
-It is a simple fraud technique involving direct humans interaction which makes even more difficult to fight.
-If you look closely on your analytics results, you will notice such fraud.
+Clicks on the ad increase the CTR money, but the money goes to the fraudsters.
+It is a simple fraud technique involving direct human interaction, which makes it even more difficult to fight.
+If you look closely at your analytics results, you will notice such fraud.

 Generally, click farms impressions come from developing and underdeveloped countries where people are recruited to simply click on multiple ads in exchange for money.
-It’s one of the most difficult ad fraud type to fight.
-Clicks are from real human, and so designing a mechanism to fight against it can be tricky.
-However, the first steps to avoid click farm scam is to identify it.
+It’s one of the most difficult ad fraud types to fight.
+Clicks are from real humans and so designing a mechanism to fight against them can be tricky.
+However, the first step to avoiding click farm scams is to identify them.
 Then we can work on measures to eliminate click fraud.

 Placing ads on a publisher’s website without their permission or knowledge falls under ad injection fraud.
 These ads are usually injected by malicious browser extensions to either overlay or replace the existing ads.
 Once an ad injection malware has been installed, malicious ads will be able to replace genuine ads and even the publisher’s original content.